coldbox-modules/cbcsrf/readme.md

 # ColdBox Anti Cross Site Request Forgery Module (cbcsrf)

-A module that protects you against [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) attacks by generating unique FORM/client tokens and providing your ColdBox application with new functions for protection.
-Even though every CFML engine offers these functions, we have expanded them and have made them more flexible and more secure than the native CFML functions.
+A module that protects you against [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) attacks by generating unique FORM/client tokens and providing your ColdBox application with new functions for verifying these tokens.

+Even though every CFML engine offers these functions natively, we have expanded them and have made them more flexible and more secure than the native CFML functions.

 ## Features

-*
+* Ability to generate security tokens based on your session
+* Leverages `cbStorages` to store your tokens in CacheBox, which can be easily distributed and clustered
+* Ability to create multiple tokens via unique reference `keys`
+* Auto-verification interceptor that will verify all non-GET operations to ensure a security token is passed via `rc` or headers
+* Auto-sensing of integration testing so the verifier can allow testing calls
+* Token automatic rotation on specific time periods for enhance security
+* Helpers to automatically generate hidden fields for the token
+* Automatic generation endpoint that can be used for Ajax applications to request tokens for users

 ## License